nrngxv/TaskGo/README.md

 - **JS runtime / package manager:** Bun (`bun.lock`).
 - **Deployment:** Nixpacks (`nixpacks.toml`).

-Your boilerplate section here, for example:

-> This project is built on top of the `<your-boilerplate-name>` monorepo starter, which provides preconfigured tooling (linting, formatting, testing, and build pipelines).
+> This project is built on top of the `<Balloon>` monorepo starter, which provides preconfigured tooling (linting, formatting, testing, and build pipelines).
 > Refer to the original boilerplate README for detailed conventions and scripts.

 ## Repository structure